markcerqueira/markcerqueira.github.com/_posts/2018/2018-05-12-manager-reads-decisive.md

 I just wrapped up my first power-up-managerial-skills book: **Decisive: How to Make Better Choices in Life and Work** by Chip and Dan Heath.

-**Who recommended the book?** This book was recommended by someone on the Twitch Manager Book Club.
+**Who recommended the book?** This book was recommended by someone on the Twitch Leadership Book Club.
 A gaggle of managers come together and talk about a book: what they liked, what they found most helpful, what surprised them, etc. Then we close by getting someone to recommend another book.
 It's a great motivator to power through books and great for discovering new books to read.

 <div>
 	<img class="rounded-corners" style="max-width: 500px; border: 1px; margin-top: 24px;" src="{{ site.images2018 }}/05-12/decisive.jpg"/>